 Professor Evan Stark gives a lecture to help improve understanding of coercive control, a new offence in the United Kingdom.

 Rhoades, KA (2008) Children’s responses to interparental conflict: A meta-analysis of their associations with child adjustment.
 Child Development, 79(6) pp.1942-1956 (author manuscript)

-This review focuses on the impact of children’s responses to IPC on child adjustment, and finds that that children’s cognitive, affective, behavioral, and physiological responses to IPC are moderately related to child adjustment.
+This review focuses on the impact of children’s responses to IPC on child adjustment and finds that children’s cognitive, affective, behavioural, and physiological responses to IPC are moderately related to child adjustment.